Ricci flow: Mathematical definition

 The parameter t is usually called time, although this is only as part of standard informal terminology in the mathematical field of partial differential equations.
 It is not physically meaningful terminology.
-In fact, in the standard quantum field theoretic interpretation of the Ricci flow in terms of the renormalization group, the parameter t corresponds to length or energy, rather than time.
+In fact, in the standard quantum field theoretic interpretation of the Ricci flow in terms of the renormalization group as in the Non-linear sigma model, the parameter t corresponds to length or energy, rather than time.